 That’s because they are battles over the meaning and destiny of America.
 The history of America’s land is the history of the country itself.
 America grew into its defining institutions even as it grew into its land.
 The land inspired American independence; it spawned American democracy; it undergirded America’s rise to world power.
 Land symbolized opportunity to generations of Americans, starting with colonists who never had the chance of owning property in Europe; the vast continent gleamed in their eyes and its frontier drew them west.
 When the open spaces filled up, Americans suffered an identity crisis: Without the frontier of open land, who would we be?

-Colonel Washington Questions His Allegiance
+George Washington Questions His Allegiance

 George Washington knew the frontier well as it existed in 1763.
 He had surveyed lands of the Ohio Valley, then deep in Indian territory, and he had led a Virginia regiment in the French and Indian War, fought primarily on the frontier.
 At the war’s end, he expected to capitalize on his knowledge of the frontier by gaining legal title to thousands of acres in the West, which he would hold for resale at a higher value.